 What’s an Eco-Friendly Gardener?

 The person who owns an eco-friendly garden unites with nature and makes better decisions resulting in healthier plants.
-The best tips for becoming an eco-friendly gardener include choosing good insects to do the work for them, the creation and usage of organic matter, collecting natural rainwater, and planting specimens that are native to the area.
+The best tips for becoming an eco-friendly gardener include choosing good insects to do the work for them, creating and usage of organic matter, collecting natural rainwater, and planting specimens that are native to the area.
 An organic garden is the best way to go if you want healthy crops and lush flora.

 Many gardeners don’t even realize that the practices and tools used to maintain their garden are actually doing more harm than good.
 Artificial management damages the natural ecosystem that is best for growing a flourishing garden.
 It strips the ecosystem, starves the plants, and pollutes the earth.